apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 is not inherited to the nested policies applied in the subtree.

-_Note:_ For performance reasons it is recommended to limited the usage of `CugPolicy`s to a couple of subtrees in the repository.
+_Note:_ For performance reasons it is recommended to limited the usage of `CugPolicy`s to a single or a couple of subtrees in the repository.

 ##### Management by Principal